wvolkers/Ai-FindMyPhoto/README.md

 ### Prepare the demo

+#### Get the sourcecode

+Use "git clone" or download and extract the project files including the subfolders.

 #### Load the code on the Python prompt

 Copy/paste this to your Python command prompt ( >>> ) and press enter.